 Similarly, the radiological/imaging services are the key diagnostic tool s for many diseases and are also important in monitoring treatment outcome/prognosis.
 Radiologists have been involved in technological developments and are responsible for the evaluation of strengths and weaknesses of different investigations.
 They have developed the knowledge of the appropriate integrated imaging algorithms to maximize clinical effectiveness.
 The standards described here deal with the implementation of these developments in the clinical setting and for ensuring the best use of technological resources.

-Standard 18.
-AAC-1: Services are provided as portrayed.
+Standard 15.
+AAC-1: Services are provided as portrayed and the HCE has a Well-established patient management system.

-Ind 59.
-Only the services being provided at the Hospital are displayed
+Ind 41.
+The services being provided at the hospital are displayed.

 This will require knowledge of the scope of services provided at the hospital and observation of the displayed services both for on and off site.
-It means that there is a board clearly displaying (Menu of services)50 what the patient should only expect from a hospital.
+It means that there is a board clearly displaying the menu of services32 which a patient should expect from the hospital.